SilverDove/Chatroom/README.md

 ## Introduction

-This application allow users to talk to each other.
+This application allow users to talk to other user connected.
 It is only compatible on computer.

 ## Prerequisite